-Appeals of procedure by the complainant or the respondent will be heard by the president.
-Such appeals must be submitted in writing to the president's office within seven (7) days after written notification of the dean's final decision is sent to the respondent, and must state the specific rationale for a procedural appeal.
+Appeals of procedure and appeals of sanction by the complainant or the respondent must be submitted in writing to the President's office within seven (7) days after written notification of the dean's final decision is sent to the respondent.
+Appeals must state the specific rationale for a procedural appeal and/or the grounds for an appeal of the sanction.